datanav/docs/technical/hubspot-tripletex.rst

 HubSpot Deal to Tripletex Order
 -------------------------------
-When a HubSpot Deal gets the has a 100% probability, it  will be synchronized with a Tripletex Order.
+When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a Tripletex Order.

 Once a link between a HubSpot Deal and a Tripletex Order is established, it will keep in sync between the two systems, regardless of where it is edited.